David George (Baptist): Nova Scotia and Sierra Leone

-As they had promised, in 1782 the British began transportation of Black Loyalist freedmen to Nova Scotia and other colonies.
-They transported George, his wife and three children (Jesse, David and Ginny) to Shelburne, Nova Scotia for freedom after the defeat of the British during the American War of Independence.
-This was part of an evacuation of nearly 3500 former slaves from the United States to Nova Scotia.
+As they had promised, in 1782, the British began transportation of Black Loyalist freedmen to Nova Scotia and other colonies.
+They transported George, his wife, and three children (Jesse, David, and Ginny) to Shelburne, Nova Scotia for freedom after the defeat of the British during the American War of Independence.
+This was part of an evacuation of nearly 3500 formerly enslaved people from the United States to Nova Scotia.
 George established a church in Shelburne and became the leader of the Baptist contingent of the African-American Loyalists, and he also attracted whites to his congregation.
 Some whites resented his influence in the community.
 His house and those of many of his followers were attacked and destroyed in July 1784 by racist mobs in the Shelburne Riots.
-George and his wife moved to the nearby Free Black settlement of Birchtown and became one of the influential African-American families at the center of black settlement.
+George and his wife moved to the nearby Free Black settlement of Birchtown.
+They became an influential African-American family at the center of black settlement.

 Several years later, the George family chose to migrate with other Black Loyalists to Freetown, Sierra Leone, where the British provided some assistance in setting up a new colony and settlement in West Africa.

 William Gwinn, his wife and daughter also emigrated to Sierra Leone.
 George founded the first Baptist church there.
-George was very influential; he was elected a tythingman, a position of power in the colony at that time.
-George wrote a memoir that is considered one of the important slave narratives.
+George was very influential; he was elected a tythingman, a position of power in the colony then.
+George wrote a memoir that is considered an important slave narrative.
 He died in Freetown in 1810.

 His descendants are part of the Sierra Leone Creole people of the Western Area of Freetown.
 Many of George's descendants belong to the Masonic Lodges of Sierra Leone.
-One of his descendants, also named David George, is a member of the organization Amistad Sankofa, working to educate students about international issues and bridge the racial divide.
+One of his descendants, also named David George, is a member of Amistad Sankofa, which educates students about international issues and bridges the racial divide.

-In August 2007, the African United Baptist Association of Nova Scotia and the Atlantic Baptist Convention had a joint convention and liturgy, to acknowledge earlier racism by the white convention, and seek reconciliation.
+In August 2007, the African United Baptist Association of Nova Scotia and the Atlantic Baptist Convention had a joint convention and liturgy to acknowledge earlier racism by the white convention and seek reconciliation.
 They had had separate associations since the 19th century.